tzolnai/project_ET_zero/README.md

-# ASRT
+# ASRT core

-A work-in progress ASRT script for Python 3.
+The core code of ASRT script written in Python 3.
+This code includes all the basic functionality useful for an ASRT experiment, but it does probably not include everything which is needed for a specific experiment.
+Specific needs can be implemented in separate repositories \ forks.
+This script supports both keyboard and eye-tracking controlled design.

 ### Prerequisites
 Running ASRT script requires all of the following and their dependencies.